Introduction to Subatomic-Particle Spectrometers: Particle Spectrometers

 \subsubsection{{Event Reconstruction}}

-Given the information from the MWPC telescope, three-dimensional reconstruction of the momentum vector of each charged particle can be carried out on a computer.
+Given the information from the MWPC telescope, three-dimensional reconstruction of the momentum vector of each charged particle could be carried out on a computer.
 Since momentum is conserved, the vector sum of the momenta of the $\Xi$ decay products must equal the momentum vector ${\bf p}_\Xi$ of the $\Xi$ itself, and likewise, since energy is conserved, the sum of the energies of the decay products must equal the energy $E_\Xi$ of the $\Xi$.
-From the relativistic relationship among mass, energy, and momentum, the mass of the $\Xi$ can be reconstructed as
+From the relativistic relationship among mass, energy, and momentum, the mass of the $\Xi$ could then be reconstructed as

 This calculation requires knowledge of the energies of the $\Xi$ decay products.
 To calculate the energy of a decay product from its momentum, its mass must be known.
-While the masses could be determined using Cherenkov counters, we will see below that in this instance it is sufficient simply to assume that the two equal-charged particles are pions and the particle of opposite charge is the proton or antiproton.
-Of course, these assumed particle identities are not always correct, nor are all observed combinations of a proton (or antiproton) and two negative (or positive) pions in fact decay products of a $\Xi^-$ (or $\overline{\Xi}{}^+$).
+While the masses could have been determined using Cherenkov counters, we will see below that in this instance it is sufficient simply to assume that the two equal-charged particles are pions and the particle of opposite charge is the proton or antiproton.
+Of course, these assumed particle identities were not always correct, nor were all observed combinations of a proton (or antiproton) and two negative (or positive) pions in fact decay products of a $\Xi^-$ (or $\overline{\Xi}{}^+$).